tsmatz/decision-transformer/Readme.md

 # Decision Transformer Example (Atari Pong)

+This example shows you Decision Transformer implementation with step-by-step explanation in notebook.<br>
-This notebook shows you the implementation of Decision Transformer, but is made runnable in the mainstream computing with small footprint - such as, in a signle GPU of Tesla T4 or consumer GPU (NVIDIA RTX) - so that you can soon run and check this code.
+This example is also made runnable in the mainstream computing with small footprint - such as, in a signle GPU of Tesla T4 or consumer GPU (NVIDIA RTX) - so that you can soon run and check this code.

 Like [official example](https://github.com/kzl/decision-transformer), this uses introductory Atari Pong game environment, and it's also trained on large dataset in [here](https://research.google/resources/datasets/dqn-replay/).
 (We only use a part of this dataset.)